MarsRon/phobos/README.md

 Phobos plays music and does useless stuff.\
 Commands include music, fun, images/GIFs, economy, utility and more.

+> Note: Phobos has not been under active development since 2023.
+I will continue to patch any major issues, but other than that, there will be no more major updates to the bot.
+Thank you for your understanding.

 ## Features

 - Music system using [DisTube](https://distube.js.org)